lizmat/Ecosystem-Archive-Update/README.md

 say $ea.meta-as-json;  # at least 3MB of text
 ```

 Returns the JSON of all the currently known meta-information.
+The JSON is ordered by identity in the top level array.

 modules
 -------